eurofurence/ef-app_ios/Eurofurence/Documentation/App Re-Architecture.md

 - The `presentation tier` (a `UIViewController` with a `UIView`, configured using a `.storyboard` or `.xib`) that purely focuses on the rendering of data, and interpretation of user actions into domain events (e.g. `userDidTapLoginButton`)
 - A `presenter` that listens for events from the presentation tier, and performs actions on domain objects
-- An `interactor` that represents a domain object, that processes model objects acquired from the `Core` into `view model`s for presentation
+- An `interactor` that represents a use case of the domain, that processes model objects acquired from the `Core` into `view model`s for presentation
 - A `builder` that can compose the module using real dependencies, allowing the tests to be constructed at the widest level for the module while the director can build the real system trivially

 When creating a new module, following test-first development against the `presenter` allows for tests that describe user actions against the domain.
 These are not only easy to write, but also produce the appropriate ports on the `presentation tier` and `interactor` that become trivial to write tests for and implement without producing unneeded work.
 This is formally known as presenter-first TDD (https://atomicobject.com/uploads/archive/files/PF_March2005.pdf).

 ### Core

-The `Core` sits at the center of everything, remaining presentation and preferably operating system agnostic.
+The `Core` sits at the centre of everything, independent from presentation concerns and preferably operating system agnostic.
 It has no dependencies on system or third party frameworks, instead declaring ports against technology boundaries (e.g. network).
 This provides several benefits, including:

 - All knowledge of how the model is acquired and persisted, along with the associated business rules for processing and adaption, live in one place
 - With no platform or technology dependencies, the core can trivially run on any supported platform (e.g. macOS) or be easily ported for other apps
-- The induced seperation between presentation and business logic allows the two to develop in parallel with significantly reduced risk
+- The induced separation between presentation and business logic allows the two to develop in parallel with significantly reduced risk

 Features of the core are deduced from use-cases that become apparent while following presenter-first TDD.
 It is important to note however that these features on the core must remain presentation agnostic; the requirement for data should feed into the API for the core, how it is presented should not go anywhere near it.